ThomasLaloux/Production-Grade-Systematic_trading_investing_infrastructure/README.md

 **Approach B (Production)**: Parameters loaded from YAML file - auditable, version-controlled

 ## License
-Proprietary - Internal Use Only
+Proprietary - Internal Use Only - Open to Opportunities